Spypoint Link-S (AT&T)

 - Blur Reduction - Less flash range, but better clarity on moving animals

-Overall, the night photos are a mixed bag.
-We consider the Link-S night photos to be average.
+Overall, the night photos are a welcome improvement.
+We consider the Link-S night photos to be pretty good.
 Also, the pictures sent to the app are highly compressed and not full resolution.
 The full resolution pictures are stored to the SD card.
 The following images are full resolution.

 Picture & Video Resting Power (on): 1.02 mW